 For a mini-vacation, visit Great Wolf Lodge, about 20 minutes northeast of Charlotte in Concord.
 The centerpiece of this all-in-one destination is an indoor water park for guests.
 Four-story and six-story waterslides provide adventure for the older kids while minislides and splash pools keep the younger ones busy.
 Everything is wilderness themed, from the interactive treehouse to the cabin-like rooms, making for a real adventure.
 And a spa, great dining options and convenience to Rocky River Golf Club, Charlotte Motor Speedway and Concord Mills outlet mall takes care of Mom and Dad.

 In Charlotte, Ray’s Splash Planet provides an affordable, convenient water park experience for the little ones.
 Located on the campus of Irwin Academic Center, the indoor water park and fitness center is a joint effort of Mecklenburg County Park and Recreation and Charlotte-Mecklenburg Schools.
 The facility includes a three-story slide, lazy river and splash features.

-If you only have a few hours to spare, have some fun in the sun at one of the city’s “spraygrounds.”
-Charlotte’s Spraygrounds feature unique sprays, nozzles and spouts to keep you cool on those hot summer days.
+If you only have a few hours to spare, have some fun in the sun at one of the city’s splashpads or “spraygrounds.”
+Charlotte’s Spraygrounds throughout Mecklenburg County feature unique sprays, nozzles and spouts to keep you cool during hot days.
 Visit Cordelia Park in NoDa, Latta Park on Park Avenue, Veterans Park on Central Avenue, Nevin Park in North Charlotte, the West Charlotte Recreation Center or the Fish Fountains on The Green in Uptown for a day of refreshing fun.
-Most of the “spraygrounds” are open from 10 a.m. to 8 p.m. throughout the summer.
+Most of the “spraygrounds” are open from 10 a.m. to 8 p.m.
+Memorial Day weekend through Labor Day.
 They are free and easily accessible.